kettanaito/react-advanced-form/README.md

   required={({ get }) => !!get(['firstName', 'value'])} />
 ```

-Get as many data from the sibling fields as needed, and build your logic on that.
-Embrace the power of reactive programming, which re-evaluates a resolver function whenever the referenced field props update.
+Get as many data from the sibling fields as needed, and build your logic around that.
+Rely on reactive programming that will re-evaluate a resolver function whenever the referenced field props update.

 - [**Field grouping**](https://redd.gitbook.io/react-advanced-form/components/field-group).
 Control the serialized data structure on the layout level by grouping the fields.
 Take advantage of nested and split groups.